 Hands-On and Performance-Based

 Students are evaluated on their ability to solve problems, integrate knowledge across disciplines, and contribute to group work.
 We acknowledge multiple intelligences.
 We value alternative learning styles.
 We celebrate non-traditional teaching relationships, including mentorships, apprenticeships, and independent study.
 Upon graduation, every student completes at least one internship, one apprenticeship, and a personal portfolio.

 Reflective and Empowering

 Students strengthen their inter- and intrapersonal intelligence through collaborative and individual work.
 By reflecting honestly on their learning experiences, students benefit and grow from their failures and their successes equally.
 We believe that social and emotional learning are indispensable in the transformation of children into young adults.
 All students will participate in regular advisory groups, all-school meetings, team-building challenges, leadership training, and guided self-reflective practice.

 Dedicated to Wellness

 We honor the connection between mind and body and strive to support the healthy development of our students as whole persons.
-Students will participate in activities that promote healthy eating, active living, and time outdoors.
-Every student will complete a project on growing, harvesting, and/or preparing local foods before graduating, and participate in at least one overnight wilderness trip per year.
+Students participate in activities that promote healthy eating, active living, and time outdoors.
+Every student completes a project on growing, harvesting, and/or preparing local foods before graduating, and participate in at least one overnight wilderness trip per year.